HubSpot Merge Duplicates Module Overview

 A field must be added on the Simple tab before it can be configured on the Advanced or Conditions tabs.

-See the Duplicate Identification Rules info below for a complete breakdown of every option.
+See the Duplicate Identification Rules Reference for a complete breakdown of every option.

 merge-duplicates-hubspot-contacts-step-1-first-last-email-domain-exact-646w.png